Ambrose2002/distributed-proxy/README.md

 ## Summary

 This project demonstrates a clean and minimal implementation of distributed caching with clear separation between origin, proxies, load balancer, and client.
-It is designed for learning and experimentation with distributed systems behavior.